v1ct0rjs/Pyter/README.md

-# Pyther
+# Pyter

-Pyther is a small client-server messaging program that uses gRPC.
+Pyter is a small client-server messaging program that uses gRPC.

 ## Overview